 What is the single best way to create less waste while camping?
 Simple!
 Pack less in.

-Removing foods, tools, you name it from plastic and metal containers, and placing them in reusable containers before going into the wilds, will significantly cut down on waste.
+Removing foods, and tools, you name it from plastic and metal containers, and placing them in reusable containers before going into the wilds, will significantly cut down on waste.

 Some containers can't be helped, and as much as we hate to admit it, plastic baggies are much flatter to use in lightweight packs.
 However, paper bags are handy for solid foods such as pieces of bread, cheese, etc, and can be burned after use.
 Another great tip: pack foods that already have natural casing such as apples, oranges, bananas, peppers, and carrots.
 Bringing in a small cutting board and a sharp knife is worth the fewer baggies needed to store veggies already pre-cut.